Association of Orthodox Jewish Scientists

 The Association of Orthodox Jewish Scientists (AOJS) is an organization of scientists committed to the views and beliefs of Orthodox Judaism and promote the integration of scientific and Orthodox Jewish worldviews.
-The purpose of the orgnization was to provide a social milieu that supported the Orthodox theological stance of “Torah im Derekh Eretz" in Jewish communal life.
+The purpose of the organization was to provide a social milieu that supported the Orthodox theological stance of “Torah im Derekh Eretz" in Jewish communal life.
 The AOJS organized annual conventions and publications to support this aim, allowing for extensive interaction between religious and scientific worldviews.

 Background

 Founded in 1947 by a small group of religiously committed scientists, the AOJS is an organization devoted to the orientation of science within the framework of Orthodox Jewish tradition.
 The organization aims to assist those endeavors which will help improve the Torah way of life for Jews throughout the modern world, both intellectually and practically.
 The AOJS provides an intellectual meeting ground for people who can contribute to the constructive incorporation of scientific knowledge and thinking into the Torah way of life through their professional qualifications, interests and activities.
 Concern is paid to ideological problems relating to the apparent points of conflict between scientific theory and Orthodox Judaism.
 At the time of its founding, the association formulated five purposes: